 Journalism is at its most fundamental level about clear and compelling storytelling with the purpose of providing your reader a service.
-Whether you’re reporting on the lives of students in your school, localizing an international event to your community, reviewing a movie or summarizing a sports match, you should be focused on keeping your audience’s interest and providing them with useful information.
+Whether you’re reporting on the lives of students in your school, localizing an international event to your community, investing in a long-term investigative piece, reviewing a movie or summarizing a sports match, you should be focused on keeping your audience’s interest and providing them with useful information.
+This information, if presented correctly, can have a substantial civic impact.
 Veteran journalists Bill Kovach and Tom Rosentiel wrote The Elements of Journalism: What Newspeople Should Know and the Public Should Expect and state journalism has nine elements:

 - Journalism’s first obligation is to the truth.

 - Its essence is a discipline of verification.